Grants

 Successful applicants will have thoughtful consideration for the 5 Project Elements, as described in the Innovation in Action Grant Guide (available under “Important Downloadable Resources”).

 Applicants are eligible to submit one application to each of the grant types.
 Successful grantees will still be able to apply for grants in subsequent years.
+The application of individuals or groups to multiple grants will not impact application review.

 No, the Innovation In Action grant cannot be used to cover basic activities included in the stumpage system (such as layout, roads, logging and reforestation).
 It is intended to target additional activities applicants may not otherwise have time or resources to complete, but that are critical to knowledge creation and knowledge sharing on innovative silviculture.
 This could include prescription planning, research and monitoring design, equipment needs, data collection of data on multiple values beyond what is required for cutting permit issuance, developing knowledge sharing products, and extension of results.